www-splitcells-net/net.splitcells.network/README.md

-# Splitcells™ Worker
+# Splitcells™ Network Worker

-> The Splitcells™ Worker provides commands for working on the repos and servers of the project cluster.
+> The Splitcells™ Network Worker provides commands for working on the repos and servers of the project cluster.

 The commands' functionality can be provided by multiple backends:
 * The simplest backend is based on CLI tools, provided by the operation system.